panoplymedia/challenges/log_processing/README.md

 4. Merge these successful byte ranges.
 For example this group of ranges: (0-100) and (50-200) will become: (0-200) If the file is 200 bytes, this represents a complete delivery.
 This group of ranges: (0-100), (50-200), (300-400), (350-500) will become (0-200) and (300-500).
 Since there are multiple ranges, this represents a gap, or an incomplete delivery.
-5. Allow the user to query the merged byte ranges.
+5. Allow the user to query the merged byte ranges stored in the Memory sink.

 ## Installation And Running
 To install, sbt is required. cd into log_processing and run `sbt assembly`.
 Then run the jar, supplying the directory to your CSV with byte range requests